 It is important to know what wrongful termination is and how you can pursue your rights.
-If you think you were fired for unlawful reasons, the most important thing to do is seek professional counsel soon.
-The Connecticut employment lawyers at Garrison, Levin-Epstein, Fitzgerald & Pirrotti, P.C. are eager to help.
+If you think you were fired for unlawful reasons, the most important thing to do is seek professional counsel.
+The Connecticut employment lawyers at Garrison, Levin-Epstein, Fitzgerald & Pirrotti, P.C. can help.

 Connecticut is an At-Will Employment State

 If you have just been fired, you know this is an incredibly stressful time.
-One question that may be swirling around in your mind is, “Was my termination legal?”
+One question that may be on your mind is, “Was my termination legal?”
+Many people who have been let go feel they were wrongfully terminated.
+But what is wrongful termination?

 Discrimination

 Discrimination can be subtle and difficult to prove.
-Consider a woman being fired for something a male employee routinely does yet was not terminated for.
+Consider a woman being fired for something a male employee routinely does, yet is not terminated for.
 That can be discrimination based on gender.
-Remember, every case is different.
-Review the facts leading to your termination with a skilled employment lawyer.

 Retaliation